CPLN-680-Spring-2022/ericson_elisabeth_micromobility/README.md

 `/r/` contains a couple of small exploratory R scripts I created early on because I still find ggplot easier to use than matplotlib/seaborn.

-`/raw_data/` contains the following:
+`/raw_data/` contents include but are not limited to the following:

 - minute-to-minute inactive dockless bike location data scraped from Washington, D.C.'s Capital Bikeshare system between January 31 and February 1, 2022
 - minute-to-minute data for available bicycles and docks at Capital Bikeshare docking stations during the same period
 - a one-time scrape of Capital Bikeshare station information on January 31, 2022; Capital Bikeshare trip history data for December 2021 and January 2022
 - San Francisco Bay Wheels trip history data for January 2022

-Of those, I am currently only using the first dataset; I explored the others in the initial stages of this project.
+I have reorganized the old data slightly and will update this README to reflect it.
+Due to the enormous size of my vehicle database, I could not possibly include it here.
+A day's worth of data is 1.5 gb, and I collected nearly two weeks' worth, but I may export a sample as a CSV for illustrative purposes.